 |Checking Account||0.25% APY||$1|

 |Certificates of Deposit|| ||$1000 for all terms|

 The Andover Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-The Andover Bank does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+The Andover Bank does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-The Andover Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview
+The Andover Bank's CD rates are fair in comparison to the national average.Back to Overview

 Find a The Andover Bank Near Me

-The Andover Bank has 10 branches across the U.S.Back to Overview
+The Andover Bank has 10 locations across the U.S.Back to Overview